hh-lohmann/jekyll-basal-scaffold/README.md

 * Allergics may replace all *files* completey by own ones, the sole directory structure should not smell
 * OK: pure \_post'er boys and girls are not addressed by this project

+Note that some file extensions here (see below) differ from some examples in the Jekyll docs, but this should even lead to a better understanding of the docs.

 ## Prunings